Zvezdan Terzić: Red Star Belgrade

 In June 2014, he was appointed acting general secretary of FC Crvena zvezda.
-In December of the same year, he took over the position of general manager, a position he has held successfully for over 10 years.
-During Terzić's tenure at the club, Crvena zvezda won nine national championship titles, eight of which were consecutive.
-Since 2014, the red and whites have lifted the Serbian Cup five times, as well as winning five consecutive double crowns.
+In December of the same year, he took over the position of general manager, a position he has held successfully for 11 years.
+During Terzić's tenure at the club, Crvena zvezda won ten national championship titles, nine of which were consecutive.
+Since 2014, the red and whites have lifted the Serbian Cup six times, as well as winning six consecutive double crowns.

 Since Zvezdan Terzić's arrival at Marakana, Crvena zvezda has participated four times in the group stages of the Europa League, and in the 2025/26 season also in the league phase of the aforementioned competition.
-Crvena zvezda secured a spot in the knockout stage of the Europa League three times, and since 2014, the red-and-whites have taken part in the Champions League in four seasons.
+Crvena zvezda secured a spot in the knockout stage of the Europa League four times, and since 2014, the red-and-whites have taken part in the Champions League in four seasons.
+Crvena zvezda secured its tenth consecutive European autumn in the 2026/27 season.
 Participation in the highest-quality European football competition for the 2023/24 season was secured by Red Star Belgrade, the first team in Europe, and in the 2024/25 competition year, the red and whites managed to qualify for the historic new format of the Champions League.
 In the 2018/19 season, Red Star Belgrade defeated the English team Liverpool in Belgrade, who later became European champion in the same season.